eProsima/Fast-DDS-monitor/docs/rst/user_manual/left_panel.rst

 DDS Panel
 =========
-In this panel are displayed all the :ref:`dds_entities` that has been discovered so far under every domain monitored.
+In this panel are displayed all the :ref:`dds_entities` that has been discovered by the monitor so far under every DDS domain or Discovery Server monitored.
 This panel displays specific DDS entities related with the Fast DDS Monitor entity currently selected (see :ref:`selected_entity`). |br|
 For example, it is possible to track the DDS entities created from an application running on a specific *Host*,